HighstoneWallace/make_my_day/README.md

 ## Why this project exists

 I'm a systems engineer (mechatronics background) learning DevOps and modern cloud infrastructure.
-This project is designed to touch every layer of a real production system: from a Python script all the way to Kubernetes, while building something I'll actually use every day.
+This project is designed to touch every layer of a real production system: from a Python script all the way to Kubernetes and monitoring, while building something I'll actually use every day.

 ---

+## Key Engineering Decisions

+- **Raspberry Pi over EC2** -> migrated from AWS EC2 to a self-hosted Pi to eliminate ongoing cloud costs while maintaining full functionality
+- **Cloudflare Tunnel** -> provides public HTTPS access without port forwarding or a static IP, with free SSL termination
+- **SSM Parameter Store** -> all secrets managed in AWS SSM, never stored on disk or in environment files
+- **Multi-platform Docker builds** -> images built for both amd64 and arm64
+  so the same ECR image runs on both CI runners and the Pi

 ## License
 MIT